JoseLuisRamirezL/JPA-Exercise/README.md

-## All files are located in the SRC folder.
+## All files are located in the SRC folder (database, main and postman with the endpoints).